Preregister for Your Hospital Stay

 - Your provider must consent to the video or photography, as well as any nurses or providers in the room.
 Only hand-held devices are allowed in Labor and Delivery (no tripods).

-Please note that the physician or nurse may require an individual to stop photographing or videotaping at any time.
+Please note that the provider or nurse may require an individual to stop photographing or videotaping at any time.

 - IV medication